Saturday, April 11, 2026

 distort into a circus.

-the scene could be far worse
+this scene might be far worse

 than the ordinary, that is,